f1nal3/Juniorgram/Docs/New models explained.md

 Looks terrible, doesn't it?

-> 'value' above is variable of raw return type, which is multi-dimensional array with specific interface
+> 'value' above is variable of raw return type, which is multi-dimensional array with specific interface.

 However, using old models also means that we cannot make it automated.
 No doubt, we can do it, but let's simply look how it will be.
 Just imagine that we have 10 models, they represent 10 tables from DB.
 We want to erase all casts from business logic.